pyjarrett/OMSCS_Survival_Guide/README.md

 a lot more scrutiny.

-Some courses are known to be "take only this course in a semester", such as: computer vision, CCA, machine learning, and HPCA.
+Some courses are known to be "take only this course in a semester", such as: computer vision, CCA (when it existed.), machine learning, and HPCA.
 There are others.
-If you search for, or ask about your desired scheduled on the OMSCS Google+ group, you will get a lot of helpful suggestions about if you are taking too much.
+If you search for, or ask about your desired scheduled on the OMSCS Reddit, you will get a lot of helpful suggestions about if you are taking too much.

 # Big Dates to Know